SublimeLinter/SublimeLinter/docs/linter_settings.rst

 args
 ----
-This setting specifies extra arguments to pass to an external binary.
-This is useful when a linter binary supports an option that is not part of the linter’s settings.
+Specifies extra arguments to pass to an external binary.

 The value may be a string or an array.
 If it is a string, it will be parsed as if it were passed on a command line.
 For example, these values are equivalent: